 Overview of Dapr on Kubernetes

-Deploying and running a Dapr enabled application into your Kubernetes cluster is a simple as adding a few annotations to the pods schema.
+Deploying and running a Dapr-enabled application into your Kubernetes cluster is as simple as adding a few annotations to the pods schema.
 For example, in the following example, your Kubernetes pod is annotated to:

 annotations: dapr.io/enabled: "true" dapr.io/app-id: "nodeapp" dapr.io/app-port: "3000" dapr.io/config: "tracing"